Planning Your Trip

 Best Time to Visit: Plan your trip from April to June right before summer to avoid peak crowds while still enjoying the warmest weather, and from September to November to beat the rainy season.
 It’s important to note that Kauai sees the most rain year-round than any other island in the chain.

-Language: Hawaii is the only state with three official languages: English, Hawaiian, and Hawaiian Pidgin English.
+Language: Hawaii is the only state with two official languages: English and Hawaiian.

 Getting Around: Kauai’s public transportation system is called “The Kauai Bus,” which is pretty easy to remember.
 Use the online bus map and schedule to get around or Google Maps if you have service.
 Since the public bus doesn’t go everywhere and taxis are sparse, renting a car straight from the airport is the best option.